With everything on the line, is this the end for Kyle Seager and the Mariners?

 “It’s a weird spot to be in,” he said.
 “You kind of want to know, but unfortunately it’s out of our control.
 He’s not obligated or anything to tell me one way or the other.
 You have to prepare like you’re not going to be here.
 The writing’s been on the wall for a while.
 There’s nobody left from when I first got here.
 That’s not uncommon with a regime change.
 You bring in your own guys.
 You do your own thing.”

 Not all goodbyes must end with bitterness or bad terms.
-Maybe it’s relationship that should end in the best interests of both sides.
+Maybe it’s a relationship that should end in the best interests of both sides.

 “This organization and this city are all me and my family have ever known,” he said.
 “You always wish there was more you could’ve done.
 We wanted it for the fans.
 I hope they know I showed up every day with the mindset of trying to win every day.”